detectRecog/PointTrack/README.md

 1. Where is the APOLLO MOTS?
 - As suggested by ECCV reviewers, APOLLO MOTS should be revised before publish.

-2.Why is the training of **Temporal Seed Consistency** not included in this repo?
+2. Why is the training of **Temporal Seed Consistency** not included in this repo?
 - In PointTrack++, we find that the improvement of the temporal seed consistency is minor.
 Therefore, in this repo, we provide this simplified version for easy usage.

 3. The schedule of PointTrack++.